felipepsaraiva/actions-test/README.md

 More development fixed.
 Now this is version 1.5.2

-More development.
+More development fixed.
-Now this is version 1.6.0
+Now this is version 1.6.1